 As a general rule:

-• You can create a new project with File > New Project... choose a specific folder
+You can create a new project in RStudio with File > New Project... choose a specific folder

 Now let’s see how to perform import/export operations for:

-You can export the entire workspace (with all your objects) using the save.image() function:
+However, you can export the entire workspace using save.image()

 Specifying "myWS.RData" is not mandatory but recommended, otherwise your file will simply be named ".RData".
 (By the way… where will it be saved?)

-This may be useful when you have an overcrowded workspace and prefer to save only a few objects that store the final results
+This will save only objects df and fit into a newly created file named myWS.RData.
+This is useful when you have an overcrowded workspace and want to save only a few objects containing the final results

 Once you open a new R session, you may load the previously stored workspace using the load() function, specifying load("workspace_name.RData"), like this: